 Unter den Linden 77, 10117 Berlin, Germany

-The Hotel Adlon Kempinski surely boasts the most distinguished location in the city—right on historic Pariser Platz, opposite the Brandenburg Gate.
-The original incarnation opened in 1907 with the blessing of none other than Kaiser Wilhelm...
+The Hotel Adlon Kempinski undoubtedly boasts the most distinguished location in the city—right on historic Pariser Platz, opposite the Brandenburg Gate.
+The original incarnation opened in 1907 with the blessing of none other than Kaiser...

 Kurfürstendamm 25, 10719 Berlin, Germany